hoyuenpang/DataScienceProfile/README.md

 # DataScienceProfile
 Some of programs and data from data science online course quizzes I took.
-It is a good example to show what I know
+THis showcases what I know

 ----------------------------